Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Large deviations properties of the forward propagator for pixels

 \subsubsection{Legendre transformation between the rate function ${\cal I}_t^{[m_0]}( m,q) $ and the scaled cumulant generating function ${\cal F} _t^{[m_0]} (h,g) $}

-A central result in the theory of large deviations is that the rate function and the scaled cumulant generating function contain the same information, as we now recall for the present setting.
+A central result in the theory of large deviations is that the rate function and the scaled cumulant generating function are directly related via Legendre transformations, as we now recall for the present setting involving two variables.

 Plugging the large deviations form of Eq. \ref{JointMQbinorescallargedev} for $P^{[M_0=N m_0]}_t (M=N m,Q=N q) $ into the generating function of Eq. \ref{Jointgeneratingdef} that displays the asymptotic behavior of Eq. \ref{JointgeneratingM0largedev}